Empower Yourself and Your Business with Food Safety

 - Use refrigerated transport to ensure that cold food is transported below 5 °C or colder and that frozen food is transported frozen solid.

-Remember, food must be transported at the right temperature, otherwise bacteria can grow.
+Remember, food must be transported at the right temperature; otherwise, bacteria can grow.

 Hot food transport